"I enjoy working with students. I have always been impressed by their enthusiasm and determination to solve the problems of the world."

 – Paul Dangerfield

 Paul Dangerfield assumed the role of Capilano University's third president and vice-chancellor on October 1, 2016.

-In his new role, Dangerfield is leading Capilano University forward in pursuit of its vision and mission as a teaching-focused university that promotes student success, career preparation and life readiness for graduates to contribute as responsible citizens in a rapidly changing world.
+In his role, Dangerfield is leading Capilano University forward in pursuit of its vision and mission as a regional university that promotes student success, career preparation and life readiness for graduates to contribute as responsible citizens in a rapidly changing world.

 Dangerfield has served on a wide variety of boards including West Vancouver Chamber of Commerce; B.C.
 Council on Admissions and Transfer and the B.C.
 Technology Education Careers Council.
 Dangerfield is also a volunteer community leader with the United Way of the Lower Mainland Campaign Cabinet, an executive committee member with the Business Council of British Columbia and a board member with Economic Partnership North Vancouver.

 Leadership was Dangerfield's specialization when he completed a Master of Business Administration at Royal Roads University.
 He also holds a Bachelor of Science in chemistry from Carleton University.